NEWS & EVENTS with JAWA Off Road Campers

 Off-Road Camper Tyre Pressure

-When driving off-road, you may need to adjust your tyre pressure to suit the terrain.
+Taking your camper off-road may require a change of tyre pressure to suit the terrain.
 Lowering your tyre pressure can improve traction on soft surfaces like sand or mud.
-Remember to re-inflate your tyres once you’re back on sealed roads to prevent tyre damage and excessive wear.

 4WD towing off road camper with correct tyre pressure, travelling through sand dunes.